-Product and Engineering teams want to know how their software is performing, but it’s even more important that your paying customers (you know, those people that keep the lights on?) are having good experiences.
+Product and Engineering teams want to know how their software is performing, but it’s even more important that your paying customers (you know, those people who keep the lights on) are having good experiences.
 Don’t wait for the support ticket; be proactive about customer-level application performance monitoring.

 Segment your application performance data by customer account attributes to understand how specific customers are experiencing your software.

 Drill down to application usage for specific accounts to understand how features are performing and gaining adoption.

 Identify the high volume transactions that are either creating too many database calls or spending a lot of time in the database layer.

 Site owners rely on real user data to help troubleshoot incidents faster and optimize customer experience.
 For troubleshooting, developers or reliability teams responding to incidents can easily quantify customer impact.
 For longer-term customer experience, frontend and fullstack developers can leverage perceived performance metrics to benchmark and improve page performance, then visualize improved business outcomes from faster pages.

 User-centric perceived performance